kkkrackpot/lobsterdao-perks/README.md

 ### Gearbox
 - https://gearbox.fi
 - November-December 2021
-- Early access to Gearbox test app, an airdrop of 20K-100K $GEAR per address, depending on testing activity.
+- Early access to Gearbox test app for holders of 2+ NFTs, an airdrop of 20K-100K $GEAR per address, depending on testing activity.
 - Whitelisting for participation in "Credit account mining" event (deployment of Gearbox smart contracts